kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 Do not be intimidated by the number of components since we will proceed to dissect the schema part by part.

+..
+TODO: Use a better "documentation" schema.
+I used a subset of the schema that we used in tests because it was the one referenced by all the queries in the Directives section and I can easily modify  the directives section so that it only includes types in this subset.
+However, it is  a bit more difficult to completely change what schema we are using for documentation.
+   Though this schema is less than ideal for documentation.
+It is to large and some of types, like Entity, are not intuitive.

 .. code::

     schema {